fogonwater/pydnz/README.md

 `>>> pp(result.records)`

-You can also find out how many records were found matching that criteria with _result.result_count_.
+You can also find out how many records were found matching that criteria with a result_count.
 ```
 >>> print result.result_count
 6323